twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/introduction%zh.rst

               | sukha: agreeable，pleasant，blest

 ..
+  07-28 rev. proofread by bhante
+             ?? or this: As an import/export businessman, he has traveled abroad many times. ??
   2021-01-11 rev. old:"mogok supporters" proofread by bhante 06-25 rev. Burma (Myanmar) old:Burma; proofread by bhante 06-15 rev. replace "Yan-gon" with "Rangoon (Yan-gon)"; proofread by bhante